hpi-schul-cloud/jitsi-deployment/README.md

 ```bash
 $ kustomize build . | kubectl apply -f -
 ```
+It deploys a Jitsi setup consisting of two shards.
+You can add more shards following the documentation in [docs/architecture/architecture.md](docs/architecture/architecture.md).
 The setup was tested against a managed Kubernetes cluster (v1.17.2) running on [IONOS Cloud](https://dcd.ionos.com/).

 ## Architecture